dla-hubs/open-rfc-for-bim/content/rfc/001-rfc-process.md

 body text
 ```

-Each RFC should consist at least 3 sections: Motivation, Issue, & Proposal as
+Each RFC should consist of at least 3 sections: Motivation, Issue, & Proposal as
 included in the template.
 Any other sections could be added to suits the needs
 of the RFC.

 ## Stylying

-A general example for styling texts can be found in
+A general example of styling texts can be found in
 [000b-markdown-check.md](https://github.com/dla-hubs/open-rfc-for-bim/blob/main/content/rfc/000b-markdown-check.md).